 I absolutely loved Aisha’s debut middle grade novel, ‘A Pocketful of Stars,’ so was very excited to see what she would write next.
 The magical ‘Moonchild: Voyage of the Lost and Found’ was the answer!
 (You can listen to Aisha on my podcast HERE.)
 I also had the opportunity ask Aisha some questions about the creation and themes of ‘Moonchild.’

-When a fierce storm starts to rage, Aisha’s sure she can see the mystical Stormbird in the horizon, flapping its wings in fury and shooting off bolts of lightning.
+When a fierce storm starts to rage, Amira’s sure she can see the mystical Stormbird in the horizon, flapping its wings in fury and shooting off bolts of lightning.
 It’s only when her jinn, a magical cat called Namur, begins behaving strangely and is snatched away from her that she releases the time has come to set sail and have a life-changing adventure of her own.

 This was a wonderfully evocative read, infused with an intoxicating blend of magic, myth and discovery.
-I was completely spell-bound by the magical sights and sounds conjured up by Aisha in this enthralling novel.
+I was completely spell-bound by the magical sights and sounds conjured up by Amira in this enthralling novel.
 The atmosphere was only added to by Rachael Dean’s beautiful illustrations – I love a middle grade title with gorgeous pictures to accompany the text.

 There were many interesting relationships explored within the book too – that of Amira with her two mothers in whom she could see herself quite clearly.
 The air of mystery surrounding her father and how her mothers had come to find her.
 And that of Leo, the land boy who always carried his goldfish in a bowl.